A

 and the Ford Motor Car Company

-on the family farm in what is today Dearborn, Michigan.
+family farm in what is today Dearborn, Michigan.

 In 1891, Ford he went to work for the Edison